sphadnis007/go-postgres-as-nosql/README.md

 ## About
 This simple project implements "Shopping Cart" used on e-commerce websites.
-To learn more about how it works, checkout the #example section.
+To learn more about how it works, checkout the [examples](README.md#examples) section.

 ## Motive
 1. Learn how to interact with Postgres using Golang.